Configuration

 Registry Files (Why They Matter)

-Both migrations.registry and seeds.registry are standalone Dart entrypoints.
-The CLI shells out to these files, so keep their paths accurate in ormed.yaml.
+When using ormed.yaml, both migrations.registry and seeds.registry are standalone Dart entrypoints.
+The CLI shells out to these files, so keep their paths accurate.

 -